Cadette Girl Scout Resources for Leaders

 Photo from Pixabay

 By the time the girls finish the Junior level at the end of fifth grade, there is a dramatic drop in their ranks.
 As puberty hits full throttle and what other people think becomes more important, the coolness factor of scouting plummets and many girls no longer want to be associated with the movement.
 For my troop, this has not been our experience.
-I was the leader for six years, and this upcoming year I am stepping down from that role and moving to a co-leadership position.
-A friend of mine will be the leader, and ten of our eleven girls will become Cadette Girl Scouts.
-We are also very fortunate that the principal of our school is a former Girl Scout who earned her Gold Award years ago.
-She is a positive role model for our girls.
+I was the leader for six years, stepped down to be the 01 and we had 11 girls in our 6th grade Cadette troop.

-As a mother who has been through the middle school years once before, I can honestly say that I am not looking forward to replaying the drama of these early teen years.
+As a mother who has been through the middle school years twice, I can honestly say that I am glad it is over.
 Relational aggression (female bullying), cliques, first heartbreaks, and monitoring social media use was challenging.
 Cadette leaders have to deal with all of this with girls who are not their daughters.

 Many times, a troop will inherit new girls at this stage because the girls' former troops have disbanded and are no longer viable.
 The girls wish to remain in scouting, but need someone to take them in.
 Leaders must be very aware of integrating new girls into their established troop and making sure that they are welcomed and accepted by the others.
 We are all sisters in scouting, and this is a great opportunity for new friends to be made.
 Cliques and leaving other girls out is not an acceptable behavior and needs to be thwarted.